Jacques Parizeau: Elections, 1995 referendum and aftermath

 At a 2013 meeting of Option nationale, Parizeau stated to the room that the target of sovereignty for Quebec is still realizable, and that the PQ should make the maximum effort to attain it, including using public funds.

 In October 2013, to the surprise of many Quebecers, Parizeau nuanced his earlier infamous "money and ethnic votes" statement to come out against the wholesale adoption of the Quebec Charter of Values, which would have banned most religious symbols and clothing in the public sector (but not the crucifix over the National Assembly President's chair).
 "Federalism is turning into true defenders of minorities in Quebec," he said to Radio-Canada at the time.
 "We can't put ourselves in a situation like that."
 By "we", he meant the Franco-Quebecois, the majority in Quebec, and who had voted in the majority for sovereignty.

 In an interview with CHMP 98.5 FM, Jacques Parizeau clarified the controversial comments he made in a 1995 speech following the sovereignty referendum's yes-side loss.
 He said that when he laid blame for the loss, he said "ethnic votes" and not the ethnic vote, and was referring to a coalition of Greek, Italian, and Jewish organizations which actively campaigned on the "no" side.

 Parizeau let his PQ membership lapse and supported the fledgling party Option nationale and its youthful leader Jean-Martin Aussant.
 After Pierre Karl Péladeau entered provincial politics, Parizeau publicly decried the state of the PQ.
 In September 2014, after the party's defeat in the general election, he stated that it faced "a field of ruin."
 During the PQ leadership campaign of 2015, Parizeau told Radio-Canada in his last televised interview that "the party was gradually demolished and it has lost its soul."

-Elections as party leader

-Parizeau lost the 1989 election, and won the 1994 election.
-He announced his resignation the day after the "Yes" side in the 1995 Quebec referendum was defeated.